hoedt/iclr-blog-track.github.io/_posts/unnormalized-resnets.md

 To set the scene for a world without normalisation, we start with an overview of normalisation layers in neural networks.
 Batch Normalisation is probably the most well known method, but there are plenty of alternatives.
-However, all of these methods build on the same principle idea.
+Despite the variety of normalisation methods, they all build on the same principle ideas.

 ### Origins